-from the trust account until the combination or the failure to effect a earliest of (i) the completion of our business combination within the initial business combination, (ii) the allotted time. redemption of our public shares if we are unable to complete our initial business combination within 24 months from the closing of this offering, subject to applicable law, or (iii) the redemption of our public shares properly submitted in connection with a shareholder vote to approve an amendment to our amended and restated memorandum and articles of association (A) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or to redeem 100% of our public shares if we have not consummated an initial business combination within 24 months from the closing of this offering or (B) with respect to any other material provisions relating to shareholders' rights or pre-initial business combination activity.
+initial business combination, (ii) the allotted time. redemption of our public shares if we are unable to complete our initial business combination within 24 months from the closing of this offering, subject to applicable law, or (iii) the redemption of our public shares properly submitted in connection with a shareholder vote to approve an amendment to our amended and restated memorandum and articles of association (A) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or to redeem 100% of our public shares if we have not consummated an initial business combination within 24 months from the closing of this offering or (B) with respect to any other material provisions relating to shareholders' rights or pre-initial business combination activity.

-business combination within 24 completed within 18 months after the months from the closing of this effective date of the company's offering, we will (i) cease all registration statement, funds held in the operations except for the purpose of trust or escrow account are returned to certificates to our transfer agent or rights. deliver their shares to our transfer electronically using the After the business combination is agent Depository Trust Company's DWAC approved, the company would contact (Deposit/Withdrawal At Custodian) such shareholder to arrange for system, prior to the date set forth in delivery of its share certificates to the proxy materials or tender offer verify ownership. documents, as applicable.
+Except for the withdrawal of interest The proceeds held in the escrow to pay our taxes, if any, none of the account are not released until the funds held in trust will be released earlier of the completion of a business from the trust account until the combination or the failure to effect a earliest of (i) the completion of our business combination within the certificates to our transfer agent or rights. deliver their shares to our transfer the proxy materials or tender offer verify ownership. documents, as applicable.
 In the case of proxy materials, this date may be up to two business days prior to the scheduled vote on the proposal to initial the business approve combination.
 In addition, if we conduct redemptions in connection with a shareholder vote, we intend to require a public shareholder seeking redemption of its public shares to also submit a written request for redemption to our transfer agent two business days prior to the scheduled vote in which the name of the beneficial owner of such shares is included.
 The proxy materials or tender offer documents, as applicable, that we will furnish to holders of our public shares in connection with our initial business combination will indicate whether we are requiring public shareholders to satisfy such delivery requirements.
 Accordingly, a public shareholder would have up to two business days prior to the scheduled vote on the initial business combination if we distribute proxy materials, or from the time we send out our tender offer materials until the close of the tender offer period, as applicable, to submit or tender its shares if it wishes to seek to exercise its redemption rights.